percona/k8spxc-docs/docs/haproxy-conf.md

   }}'
 ```

-!!! note
+!!! warning

-    For obvious reasons the Operator will not allow the simultaneous
+    Switching from ProxySQL to HAProxy will cause Percona XtraDB Cluster Pods
-    enabling of both HAProxy and ProxySQL.
-Also, switching from ProxySQL to
+    restart.
+Switching from HAProxy to ProxySQL is not possible, and if you need
-    HAProxy will cause Percona XtraDB Cluster Pods restart.
+    ProxySQL, this should be configured at cluster creation time.

 The resulting HAPproxy setup will contain two services: